OSGConnect/connectbook/welcome/overview/is-it-for-you.md

 \* or checkpointable

-\** per job; you can work with a large dataset on OSG if it can be split into pieces!
+\** per job; you can work with a multi-TB dataset on the OSPool if it can be split into pieces!

 Some examples of work that has been a good fit for the OSPool and benefited from using its resources include: